 Credit Cards Made With Charities in Mind

-Bank of America offers two cards specifically for charities, the Susan B. Komen and World Wildlife Fund Card.
-The Susan B. Komen Credit Card will donate a minimum of $3 for each new account and Bank of America will donate 20 cents per dollar spent on net retail purchases charged to your card, and will also donate $1 each anniversary year.
-The World Wildlife Fund Credit Card will donate $5 for each new card account, WWF will receive 25 cents per dollar on all net retail purchases, and an additional $5 will be donated each year the card is renewed.
+Bank of America offers two cards specifically for charities, the Susan G. Komen and World Wildlife Fund Card.
+The Susan G. Komen® Cash Rewards Visa® credit card from Bank of America will donate a minimum of $3 for each new account and Bank of America will donate money per dollar spent on net retail purchases charged to your card, and will also donate $3 each anniversary year.

 *Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 *The content in this article is accurate at the publishing date, and may be subject to changes per the card issuer.